5592 Business Manager

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-4. Assures that vendors are paid correctly by overseeing the processing of invoices daily for all merchandise received in each location and entering them on spreadsheet that goes to Financial Services monthly.
+3. Assures that vendors are paid correctly by overseeing the processing of invoices daily for all merchandise received in each location and resolves accounts payable issues.

-The Operations Manager is supervised by the Director of the Bookstore and supervises full and part time employees and student workers.
+The Business Manager is supervised by the Director of the Bookstore and supervises full and part time employees and student workers.

 OFFICE OF HUMAN RESOURCES